New Urban Mechanics summer fellowship

-Generally, you’ll be expected "at work" (virtually, unless we hear otherwise) from 9 a.m. - 5 p.m., Monday through Friday.
+Generally, you’ll be expected "at work" from 9 a.m. - 5 p.m., Monday through Friday.
 You may sometimes need to attend morning or evening meetings for your project work.
+There is not currently a policy framework to allow MONUM summer fellows to work remotely during the summer.
+If there are any changes to that policy in advance of this summer, we will note that here.

 Also, you may just want to attend morning or evening meetings that are interesting to you, albeit unrelated to your work.
 This is optional, but you are certainly welcome to do so.